 - Funding engineer visits to schools, or school visits to your workplace

 There is also a distinction to be made between engagement and education.
 For example, the money should not be donated to a school to purchase equipment.
-If you’d like to give the money to a local school, you could go into the school to run a workshop showing the students how to use the new equipment, and how what they’re doing relates to research and the world around them.
-The aim of your project should be to engage with students or the public, not simply educate them.
+If you’d like to give the money to a local school, you could go into the school to run a workshop showing the students how to use the new equipment, and how what they’re doing relates to engineering and the world around them.
+Again, the aim of your project should be to engage with students or the public, not simply educate them.

 How do I tell I’m an Engineer how I’ve spent the money?